Our Team

 Daniella Pineda:

 Daniella was born in Mexico and came to the U.S. in 2005 when she was seven years old.
-She grew up in Beaumont, California, where she graduated from High School in 2017.
-Her hobbies include dancing and interior design.
+She grew up in Beaumont, California.
+Daniella graduated from Crafton Hills College with honors, earning an associate’s degree in both communications and sociology.

 Jaime Parris: